Bachelor of Environmental Design (BEnvD)

 The mission of the Environmental Research and Design Laboratory (ERDL) is to enhance students’ educational experience through extracurricular applied research in sustainable buildings at UH Mānoa.

-The ERDL is an interdisciplinary part of the School of Architecture and brings together students from architecture, environmental design, electrical engineering, mechanical engineering, and information and computer sciences to design and monitor buildings with the goal of dramatically and rapidly reducing fossil fuel use in building operation to mitigate climate change.
+The ERDL is an interdisciplinary part of the School of Architecture and brings together students from architecture, landscape architecture, environmental design, electrical engineering, mechanical engineering, and information and computer sciences to design and monitor buildings with the goal of dramatically and rapidly reducing fossil fuel use in building operation to mitigate climate change.
 The ERDL pursues research projects with the potential to significantly reduce greenhouse gas emissions, enhance student learning in building science, address underserved communities, and focus on subtropical and tropical climates.
+The ERDL conducts research on sea level rise adaptation to facilitate coordinated conversation and inform design guidelines, pilot projects, and policies.

 We are associated with the Coastal Sustainability Initiative in Sea Grant and the Sea Grant Center for Sustainable Buildings and Community Design.